Shardul753/my-food-delivery/README.md

 * `REACT JS`
 * `NODE JS`

-## 🚦 Running the Project

-To run the project in your local environment, follow these steps: ⬇️

-## 1️⃣ You need:

-- Vite Tool
-- NodeJs.
-- Database (`MongoDB`) Free Cluster.

-## 2️⃣ Create .env file:

-Create a .env file to store your credentials:

-- `MONGODB_URI=mongodb+srv://<username>:<password>@clusterName.xxxxxxx.mongodb.net/food-del`

-## 3️⃣ Download npm packages and Vite tool:

-For the backend side follow these steps: ⬇️

-1. Run `npm install` in the project directory to install the required dependencies.
-2. Run `npm run dev` to get the project started.
-3. Open [http://localhost:4000](http://localhost:4000) (or the address shown in your console) in your web browser to view the app.

-For the frontend side follow these steps: ⬇️

-1. Run `cd mern-food-delivery-website/frontend/` & `cd mern-food-delivery-website/admin/` should go both folder field.
-2. Run `npm install` in the project directory to install the required dependencies.
-3. Run `npm run dev` to get the project started.
-4. Open [http://localhost:5173](http://localhost:5173) (or the address shown in your console) in your web browser to view the app.
+#.
+Open [http://localhost:5173](http://localhost:5173) (or the address shown in your console) in your web browser to view the app.

 ## 🌍 How it looks